What is Acupuncture?

 Some of the benefits of Fertility Yoga.

 It helps to “reset” your endocrine system, aiding hormonal balance.
-May help to clear adhesions and blockages in the reproductive areas.
+It May help to clear adhesions and blockages in the reproductive areas.
 Increases circulation to the reproductive system.
 Supports a healthy immune system and supports the body in detoxifying.
 Brings peace and vitality to your conception journey.
 It creates an environment of clarity and reduces stress.

 Beginning a Fertility Yoga Practice.